Nahj al-balagha

+Nahj al-Balagha (نهج البلاغة) is a collection of sermons, letters, and sayings of Ali, the cousin and son-in-law of the Islamic prophet Muhammad, the first Shia Imam and the fourth Rashidun caliph.
+The collection was compiled by the prominent Shia scholar Sharif al-Radi in the 10th century AD.
+It is regarded as one of the most important works of Arabic literature and holds a prominent place in Shia Islam.

-Nahj al-balāgha (نَهْج ٱلْبَلَاغَة) is the best-known collection of sermons, letters, and sayings attributed to Ali ibn Abi Talib, the fourth Rashidun caliph, the first Shia imam, and the cousin and son-in-law of the Islamic prophet Muhammad.
-The compilation of the book is often credited to Sharif al-Radi, a prominent Shia scholar.
-Known for its moral aphorisms and eloquent content, Nahj al-balagha is widely studied in the Islamic world and has considerably influenced the Arabic literature and rhetoric.
-In view of its sometimes sensitive content, the authenticity of the book has long been a subject of polemic debates, though recent academic research suggests that most of its contents can indeed be attributed to Ali by tracking the texts in sources that predate al-Radi.
+The book has been the focus of numerous commentaries, translations, and studies by both Sunni and Shia authors.
+Known for its moral aphorisms and eloquent content, Nahj al-Balagha is widely studied in the Islamic world and has considerably influenced the Arabic literature and rhetoric.
+Nahj al-Balagha is widely cherished and is commonly found in many Shia households, often kept alongside the Quran.

 Overview

-Nahj al-balagha is an eleventh-century collection of more than two-hundred sermons, nearly eighty letters, and almost five-hundred sayings, all attributed to Ali ibn Abi Talib, who was the fourth Rashidun caliph and the first Shia imam.
+Nahj al-balagha is a 10th-century collection of more than two hundred sermons, nearly eighty letters, and almost five-hundred sayings from Ali, the cousin and son-in-law of the Prophet Muhammad, the first Shia Imam, the fourth Rashidun caliph.
 The sermons and letters in Nahj al-balagha offer a commentary on the political career of Ali, and have served as an ideological basis for Islamic governance.
-In particular, the letter of instructions therein addressed to Malik al-Ashtar, a commander of Ali, has received much attention as a model for just and righteous Islamic governance.
+In particular, the letter of instructions therein addressed to Malik al-Ashtar, a commander of Ali, has received special attention as a model for just and righteous governance.
 The book includes detailed discussions about social responsibilities, emphasizing that greater responsibilities result in greater rights.

-Nahj al-balagha contains sensitive material, such as sharp criticism of the predecessors of Ali, and disapproval of the triumvirate who revolted against Ali in the Battle of the Camel in 656, namely, Talha and Zubayr, who were both senior companions of the Islamic prophet Muhammad, and his widow Aisha.
-The book remains relevant to the ongoing clerical debates about the role and status of women in Islamic societies.
+Nahj al-balagha contains sensitive material, such as sharp criticism of Abu Bakr, Umar and Uthman, and disapproval of the triumvirate who revolted against Ali in the Battle of the Camel in 656, namely, Talha and Zubayr, who were both companions of Muhammad, and his widow Aisha.
+The book remains relevant to the ongoing debates about the role and status of women in Islamic societies.
 Nahj al-balagha contains passages about morality and doctrine, notably about the sovereignty of God and the essence of the Quran and the prophethood.
 Among them, the letter of life advices addressed to Hasan, the eldest son of Ali, has received considerable attention.

 Recognized as an example of the most eloquent Arabic, Nahj al-balagha is said to have significantly influenced the Arabic literature and rhetoric.
 The book has been the focus of numerous commentaries, translations, and studies by both Sunni and Shia authors.
 In particular, the comprehensive commentary of the Mu'tazilite scholar Ibn Abil-Hadid may have amplified the influence of Nahj al-balagha on theological speculation, philosophical thought, and literary scope.
 In it, he describes Nahj al-balagha as "below the speech of the Creator but above the speech of creatures."